 Vanessa Garcia works with youth ages 14-19 years old in an after-school program in the East End of Pittsburgh.
-She used the Inquiry Cycle while teaching a bridge-building unit that is part of the STEAM focused curriculum of the program (see Figure 14).
+She used the Inquiry Cycle while teaching a bridge-building unit cycle as part of a team building activity and to also introduce students to the STEAM focused curriculum of the program (see Figure 14).
 The value-based lens that Vanessa brought to her work was student agency.